A-Star100/srb2-mods/CL_BlueBlur/HOW_TO_PLAY.md

 There's no limit!
 Speed thok to your will!
 It's best to chain speed thoks only in straight paths, though, otherwise use one speed thok.

 ## Super Speedy
-With all 7 Chaos Emeralds and at least 50 rings, pressing the Spin button in mid-air transforms you into **Super Speedy!** (a.k.a, Super Blur) In this state, each and every one of his abilities becomes **TWICE** as fast.
+With all 7 Chaos Emeralds and at least 50 rings, pressing the Spin button in mid-air transforms you into **Super Speedy!** (a.k.a, Super Blur).
+In this state, each and every one of his abilities becomes **TWICE** as fast.
 As Super Speedy, you can **CRUSH** those challenges, including the infamous **Metal Sonic race!**

 ## More